dotnet/EntityFramework.Docs/entity-framework/core/modeling/concurrency.md

 Data stores can enforce concurrency tokens by checking that any record being updated or deleted still has the same value for the concurrency token that was assigned when the context originally loaded the data from the database.

-For example, relational database achieve this by including the concurrency token in the `WHERE` clause of any `UPDATE` or `DELETE` commands and checking the number of rows that were affected.
+For example, relational databases achieve this by including the concurrency token in the `WHERE` clause of any `UPDATE` or `DELETE` commands and checking the number of rows that were affected.
 If the concurrency token still matches then one row will be updated.
 If the value in the database has changed, then no rows are updated.

 <!-- literal_block"ids  "classes  "xml:space": "preserve", "backrefs  "linenos": false, "dupnames  : "csharp",, highlight_args}, "names": [] -->
 ````sql